 I can only envy Herb Adler his space and 2-post lift ...
 I think!
 While Vee was at the paintshop I was able to use a 2-post lift to fit the cross-member and exhaust, amongst other things, and it was really hard work on the neck with my head bent back all the time, and on the arms.
-I know I'm also reaching up with my lower ramps, but at least I'm lying down and can have a proper rest every now and again, instead of having to stand there all the time.
+I know I'm also reaching up with my ramps, but at least I'm lying down with my head supported and can have a proper rest every now and again, instead of having to stand there all the time.

 MOT Preparation (applicable in the UK, other countries have their own tests, standards and limits)

 Also after consultation about delaying the first test to four years, it will remain at three.
 But given that 15% fail and most of those do so on tyres, lights and brakes maybe it should be brought forward!